MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-attachmentmanager.md

 - If you disable this policy setting, Windows uses its built-in list of file types that pose a high risk.

-- If you do not configure this policy setting, Windows uses its built-in list of high-risk file types.
+- If you don't configure this policy setting, Windows uses its built-in list of high-risk file types.
 <!-- AM_SetHighRiskInclusion-Description-End -->

 <!-- AM_SetHighRiskInclusion-Editable-Begin -->